TarekHattab/iSDM/README.md

 The pDLA function
 =================

+The aim of using the **pDLA** function is to provide a continuous variable (cf. a probability value) to help sorting absence data into dispersal-limited absences (high pDLA values above a given threshold) and environmental absences (low pDLA values below the threshold)

 We will first use the environmental systematic sampling desing (the object <Mysampling1> created using the **eSample** function) and the realized distribution map to generate a presence absence dataset (using a probability threshold of 0.5)

 ``` r